meithan/AoC21/README.md

 We then simply count how many 1s, 4s, 7s and 8s were found and that's it.

-For Part 2, I ended solving it using two strategies, but took way too much in deciding which to use and to make it work.
+For Part 2, I ended up solving it using two different strategies, but it took me way too much alternating between the two and making them work.

 Strategy 1: brute force